F3real/F3real.github.io/content/eventHandersJS.md

 Summary: How to use MutationObserver and MediaQuery to dynamically handle changes on page

-While trying to make blog more accessible for users especially for those who use keyboard I hit interesting problem.
+While trying to make the blog more accessible for users especially for those who use the keyboard I hit an interesting problem.
 How to trigger JS code on CSS changes?

 Usually, I only used events to react to mouse clicks.
 For example, if we wanted to create behavior similar to boostrap collapse we could add this JS code: